argoproj/argo-events/docs/tutorial.md

         kubectl get -n argo-events gateways webhook-gateway -o yaml
         ```

-3) <h5>Now its time to create webhook sn.</h5>
+3) <h5>Now its time to create webhook sensor.</h5>
     1. Sensor definition,

         ```yaml
         apiVersion: argoproj.io/v1alpha1
         kind: Sensor
         metadata:
-          # name of sn
+          # name of sensor
-          name: webhook-sn
+          name: webhook-sensor
           labels:
-            # instance-id must match with one of the deployed sn controller's instance-id
+            # instance-id must match with one of the deployed sensor controller's instance-id
-            sensors.argoproj.io/sn-controller-instanceid: argo-events
+            sensors.argoproj.io/sensor-controller-instanceid: argo-events
         spec:
-          # make this sn as long running.
+          # make this sensor as long running.
           repeat: true
           serviceAccountName: argo-events-sa
-          # signals/notifications this sn is interested in.
+          # signals/notifications this sensor is interested in.
           signals:
             # event must be from webhook-gateway and the configuration that produced this event must be
             # webhook.fooConfig